TaqieldinHamoda/CSC492VisualDesignForDeepLearningConcepts/README.md

 https://user-images.githubusercontent.com/6016719/144537920-6170799f-a017-486c-9741-187305143b78.mp4

-(This visualization is best to be presented as a gif, but will be a video here) The video demostrates the convexity of a neural network by swapping two nodes (connected by weights colored with red and blue) and showing that there is a another set of weights which will have the same loss as before the swap.
+The video demonstrates that a neural network is neither convex nor concave by swapping two hidden activations h1 and h2 (connected by weights colored blue and red respectively).
+The corresponding entries in the weight matrices for h1 and h2 are also swapped.
+It shows that there exists another permutation of weights that will have the same prediction (and therefore the same loss) as before swapping the hidden activations h1 and h2.
+In the loss space, there will be multiple minimum loss as a result, hence a neural network is neither convex nor concave.

 # Ravines